 The basics here are simple—be a real person and I’ll be one right back.
-I love clients that I mesh really well with, or that I can joke around or throw in a smilely face or two in my comments or emails.
-I really enjoy using exclaimation points to show my excitement in email and on Twitter.
+I love clients that I mesh really well with, or that I can joke around or throw in a smiley face or two in my comments or emails.
+I really enjoy using exclamation points to show my excitement in email and on Twitter.
 I won’t apologize for this.

 Side note: I 100% recommend against using exclamation points in fiction writing.

 LOL.
 Okay, so this one is not necessary, but if a client sings my praises, is loyal, sends me cookies, writes a testimonial for my site, buys me a beach house, I’m going to love them forever and always make sure I can fit them into my schedule.
 Wink, wink.

 If a client possesses all or most of these traits, they are by far my favorite people to work with.
 These are the clients that make me love what I do, be proud to be in this industry, and basically, I’d like to clone them and work with them forever.
 I’m not the only editor who feels this way.

 Writers, tell me what you think of this list.
 Do you possess these qualities?
 Or do you think it’s all completely unnecessary?

 Don’t miss a post!
 When you sign up for the KM Editorial monthly newsletter you’ll receive a free downloadable Guide to Getting Published.